 This command sets the interval at which scans occur.
-Frequent scanning will more readily detect other access points, but will cause more disruption to client access rogue-ap duration (6-111)
+Frequent scanning will more readily detect other access points, but will cause more disruption to client access.

 '''

 Enterprise AP(if-wireless g)#rogue-ap interval 120

 Enterprise AP(if-wireless g)#

 '''